Building for a safe community

 Contractor's Contact List

-If you would like to be added to our contact list for policy changes and updates please email us at email@example.com with your contact information, phone numbers, email address, etc. All information provided is confidential unless otherwise stated.
+Join our mailing list by clicking here to be added to our contact list for policy changes and updates All information provided is confidential unless otherwise stated.

 The US Environmental Protection Agency requires that renovation, repair, and painting projects that disturb lead-based paint in pre-1978 homes, child care facilities, and schools must be performed by an EPA Certified Renovator working for an EPA Certified Firm and specific work practices must be implemented to prevent lead contamination.
 More information is available at